cityofaustin/atd-data-tech/.github/ISSUE_TEMPLATE/amanda-bug.md

 ---

 <br><ins>**ACTUAL BEHAVIOR:**</ins>
-*Describe what is actually happening.*
+*Describe what is actually happening and add supporting screenshots.*

 <br><ins>**REPRO STEPS:**</ins>
 *Steps to reproduce the bug.*